Scrambled eggs with toast

 The calorific value of an egg depends on its size, but an average-sized egg might have around 70 to 80 calories.
 While most of the fat and cholesterol is in the yoke part of the egg, the whites contain more protein than the yoke, meaning an egg is a great protein source.

 Although the cholesterol value is relatively high in an egg (one egg contains about 70% of a typical recommended daily intake) it can be a great contribution to a balanced diet.
-Eating the egg on toast adds some carbohydrate to the meal.
+Eating the egg on toast adds some carbohydrates to the meal.
 And throwing away any excess melted butter will reduce the fat intake.

 Eggs are often used as part of a Ketogenic diet as they are a main source of fat and protein.